Georges Simenon: Return to Europe, 1955–1989

-In May 1978, Simenon's daughter, Marie-Jo, killed herself in Paris at the age of 25.
+In May 1978 Simenon's daughter, Marie-Jo, killed herself in Paris at the age of 25.
 In his final volume of memoirs, Mémoires intimes (Intimate memoirs) (1981), he wrote, "One never recovers from the loss of a daughter one has cherished.
 It leaves a void that nothing can fill."

-Simenon underwent a brain operation in 1984, but made a full recovery.
+Simenon underwent a brain operation in 1984 but made a full recovery.
 From late 1988 he was confined to a wheelchair.
 He died on 4 September 1989, following a fall.

 Works and critical reception

 Simenon's published works include 192 novels written under his own name, over 200 novels written under various pseudonyms, four autobiographies and 21 volumes of memoirs.
 He also wrote a large quantity of short fiction.
 His novels had sold over 500 million copies by the time of his death, making him one of the highest selling novelists in history.
+In 2008, The Times named Simenon the second greatest crime writer of all time after Patricia Highsmith.

-Simenon's fiction is often classified into his early pseudonymous popular novels, the last of which was written in 1933; his fiction featuring police commissioner Jules Maigret (75 novels and 28 short stories); and his 117 literary novels which he called romans durs ("hard novels").
+Simenon's fiction is often classified into his early pseudonymous popular novels, the last of which was written in 1933; his fiction featuring Detective Chief Inspector Jules Maigret (75 novels and 28 short stories); and his 117 literary novels which he called romans durs ("hard novels").